jvdsande/nanoslices/packages/core/README.md

   when creating slices.
 Can optionally take a snapshot as parameter, applied to the state after reset.
 The snapshot is a deep partial representation of the state, and updates all the atoms accordingly with the new value.
 Note that any value passed to a `computed` store will be ignored, and the actual computed value from other atoms will be used.
 - `snapshot()`: Return a deep representation of the current state as a plain JS object, no atoms.
-- `setContext(context)`: Replace the context initially passed in `createStore` with a new value.
+- `replaceContext(context)`: Replace the context initially passed in `createStore` with a new value.
 In TypeScript, the new context type must be compatible with the original context type.
+- `destroy()`: Executes all the `onDestroy` callbacks passed by extensions.
+Should be called when getting rid of a temporary store.

 ## Advanced usage